 Master of Science in Nursing

-‡ This major is also available as a post-master's certificate for students who have already completed their MSN degree or doctorate and are interested in pursuing additional education in an alternate specialization area.
+‡ These majors are also available as a post graduate certificate for students who have already completed their MSN degree or doctorate and are interested in pursuing additional education in an alternate specialization area.

 Dual Degree Programs